Navigation items and banners

-Jorge S., Buchenwald prisoner, later Spanish Culture Minister
+Jorge S.: Buchenwald prisoner, later Spanish Culture Minister

 The Spanish communist joined the resistance against the German occupation during his exile in France.
 From 1943 to 1945 he was interned in Buchenwald concentration camp.
 After the war he became a writer, fought Franco´s dictatorship, and became the Culture Minister of Spain in 1988.